 Elections for state and section officers is open September 1 – 30.
 Members can vote for the CMC State offices and for the offices in their section as indicated by the section identifier – SOU, NOR, CEN, OOS, OOC.
 These identifiers can be found on the ComMuniCator mailing label just after your member number.
-Only California members may vote for section offices.
+Only California and Northern Nevada members may vote for section offices.

 CMC State Offices

 I am honored to be running for the role of President-Elect for the California Mathematics Council.
 I have been actively involved with CMC for 6 years.
 During that time I have presented at conferences, served as the CMC Central Secretary, and worked to establish and support CMC affiliates in my region.
 I value my membership because of the support it provides me through professional learning regarding mathematics education research and best practices to support my on-going work with teachers and students.

 Christine Roberts is currently in her seventh year as a Mathematics Staff Development and Curriculum Specialist for the Tulare County Office of Education.
 In her role with TCOE, Christine works with local districts to create systems for district-wide CCSSM implementation, supports teachers and administrators in a variety of capacities, and provides on-going professional support at the county office and with school districts across the county.
 Before joining the TCOE team, she was a middle school mathematics teacher and a self-contained elementary school teacher.
 Christine developed her love of teaching mathematics and understanding how children learn while teaching elementary school and pursued her passion by teaching mathematics at the middle school level.
 She shares her deep commitment to mathematics education as she presents locally, at CMC conferences, and at the national NCTM and NCSM conferences in her efforts to inspire and support teachers and administrators as they provide rich mathematical experiences for their students, deepening their understanding and passion for mathematics.